everypinio/hardpy/docs/documentation/pytest_hardpy.md

 #### set_stand_revision

 Writes a string with a test stand revision.
-When called again, the exception `DuplicateStandRevisionError` will be raised.
+When called again, the exception `DuplicateFieldError` will be raised.

 **Arguments:**